IshanRakte/ElysiumAI/README.md

 # ElysiumAI
 ## Inspiration
 The inspiration for this project emerged from a dual perspective — one rooted in addressing challenges faced by individuals with disabilities and another aimed at improving overall efficiency in communication.
 From a disabled perspective, the goal was to alleviate the difficulties posed by manual inputs and limited physical abilities.
-The vision was to empower individuals through a voice-activated interface, ensuring inclusivity and accessibility in scheduling meetings and appointments.
+The vision was to empoIr individuals through a voice-activated interface, ensuring inclusivity and accessibility in scheduling meetings and appointments.

 ## What it does
 Elysium, our innovative voice-activated calendar assistant, seamlessly integrates with Google Calendar and Telegram APIs to transform spoken commands into well-structured meeting invites using OpenAI GPT-3.
 It empowers users, especially those with disabilities, by providing a hands-free experience for scheduling appointments and meetings.
 Elysium's capabilities extend beyond individual scheduling, offering efficient mass communication applications for businesses and organizations.
 With features like asynchronous messaging, Markdown-like markup, and precise datetime calculations, Elysium redefines how users interact with their calendars, making scheduling intuitive, accessible, and inclusive.

-## How we built it
+## How I built it
 The development of Elysium involved a collaborative and multidimensional approach, combining expertise in natural language processing, calendar integration, and voice-activated technology.
 The key steps in building Elysium are as follows:

 **Voice-Activated Interface:**